-- 18. When a consumer agrees to accept the card, the defendants ask for information about the consumer's bank account, including the number of the consumer's account and the name of the bank, in order to effect payment.
+14. When a consumer agrees to accept the card, the defendants ask for information about the consumer's bank account, including the number of the consumer's account and the name of the bank, in order to effect payment.
 In advance of obtaining or arranging the promised extension of credit, defendants' telemarketers charge consumers a fee ranging from \$219.99 to \$289.00 for each credit card.
-Defendants charge some consumers a check processing fee of \$20.00 under the name of Check Fee.
-These fees were debited from consumers' bank accounts. - 19.
-While the funds are electronically withdrawn from the consumer's bank account almost immediately, the consumer does not receive anything from the defendants for several months.
-Some consumers do not receive anything further from defendants. - 20.
-Eventually, defendants send some consumers a package under the name of Liberty Benefits.
+These fees were debited from consumers' bank accounts.

+15. While the funds are electronically withdrawn from the consumer's bank account almost immediately, the consumer does not receive anything from the defendants for several months.
+Some consumers do not receive anything further from defendants.

+16. Eventually, defendants send some consumers a package under the name of Liberty Benefits.
 Other consumers received a package with materials for the "Triple Gold" program.
-Still others received a package under the name of Titanium Blue.
 Instead of receiving the unsecured major credit card, as promised by defendants, consumers receive a letter welcoming them to a merchandise and service purchasing program offering discounts for auto rental, travel, magazines, prescription drugs, legal services and other goods and services, along with "bonus" items such as a credit repair manual that includes a list of banks purportedly offering secured credit cards.

-Defendants sometimes provide consumers with a "Premium Card," "Titanium Blue Card," or a "Triple Gold Premium Card" that can only be used by a consumer to make purchases from defendants' catalog and only if the consumer makes a down payment of approximately one-third of the purchase price for merchandise ordered with the card. - 21.
-In the letter included with the packages for the Premium Card or Titanium Blue
+Defendants sometimes provide consumers with a "Premium Card" or a "Triple Gold Premium Card" that can only be used by a consumer to make purchases from defendants' catalog and only if the consumer makes a down payment of approximately one-third of the purchase price for merchandise ordered with the card.

-Card, defendants tell consumers that they will be receiving an application for an unsecured major credit card directly from the issuing bank.
+17. In the letter included with the package for the Premium Card, defendants tell consumers that they will be receiving an application for an unsecured major credit card directly from the issuing bank.
 Only then do those consumers realize that the fee already paid to defendants is a membership fee for defendants' buying club, as defendants' telemarketers usually make no mention of defendants' buying club, and when they do, they present it as an incidental benefit to the major credit card.
-Consumers who receive the letter with defendants' card realize that they cannot actually obtain credit cards from defendants when the package arrives without the major credit card.
+Consumers who receive the letter with the Triple Gold Premium Card realize that they cannot actually obtain credit cards from defendants when the package arrives without the major credit card.